kamorrissey/pic-lcd-demo/README.md

 # Introduction

-In 2020, I helped a non-profit design a non-contact IR fever thermometer.
+In 2020, I helped a non-profit design a non-contact IR fever thermometer, the kind where you point it at a forehead and press a button or pull a trigger.
 Several design proposals were submitted.
 Mine, which was not selected, had two characteristics making it different from the others.
-I specified a PIC MCU and an LCD display; the others specified Arduino campatible MCUs and LCD displays.
-I picked an LCD for low power consumption and high visibility in good to bright lighting, such as at a business.
+I specified a PIC MCU and an LCD display; the others specified Arduino campatible MCUs and LED displays.
+I picked an LCD for low power consumption and high visibility in normal to bright lighting, such as at a business.
 I decided to build a working prototype of my design, and this project was a stepping stone to getting there.
 I decided to document this stepping stone because I could find precious little on the internet about programming the Microchip built-in LCD segment driver module.

 LCD segment displays are much more complicated to drive than LED displays, because LCDs are driven by AC signals only.